Evernorth/aws-lambda-go-adapter/README.md

 func main() {
 	if util.IsLambdaRuntime() {
 	    // Start AWS Lambda function with SIGTERM support for graceful shutdown.
-	    // Cleanup logic has ~500ms to complete before it's terminated with a Lambda SIGKILL lambda.StartWithOptions(Handler,
+	    // App shutdown logic has ~500ms to complete before it's terminated with a Lambda SIGKILL lambda.StartWithOptions(Handler,
-	        lambda.WithEnableSIGTERM(cleanup))
+	        lambda.WithEnableSIGTERM(shutdown))
 	} else {
 	    // Start HTTP server with SIGTERM support for graceful shutdown.
-	    // Cleanup logic has ~500ms to complete before it's terminated with a "SIGKILL" panic httpadapter.StartWithOptions(8080, Handler,
+	    // App shutdown logic has ~500ms to complete before it's terminated with a "SIGKILL" panic httpadapter.StartWithOptions(8080, Handler,
-	        httpadapter.WithEnableSIGTERM(cleanup))
+	        httpadapter.WithEnableSIGTERM(shutdown))
 	}
 }
 ```